Carole Demas: Biography

-Demas and co-star Paula Janis starred in the immensely popular and highly acclaimed children's TV program The Magic Garden, which was seen on WPIX-TV for over 12 years.
-During this time, they formed CAP Productions, Inc., and produced and marketed three records for children, selling over 100,000 copies to date.
-They wrote and starred in over 100 "Live" SRO appearances, bringing music and fun to thousands of children and their families at their many performances at Town Hall, Symphony Space, The Shubert Theatre (New Haven), The Shakespeare Theatre (Stratford, Connecticut), The Paper Mill Playhouse, The McCarter Theatre, The Bardavon Playhouse, Colden Center, The Walt Whitman Theatre and at various fund-raising events.
+Demas and co-star Paula Janis starred in the popular children's TV program The Magic Garden, which was seen on WPIX-TV for over 12 years.
+During this time, they formed CAP Productions, Inc., and produced and three records for children, selling over 100,000 copies to date.
+They wrote and starred in over 100 "Live" SRO appearances, bringing music to thousands of children and their families at their many performances at Town Hall, Symphony Space, The Shubert Theatre (New Haven), The Shakespeare Theatre (Stratford, Connecticut), The Paper Mill Playhouse, The McCarter Theatre, The Bardavon Playhouse, Colden Center, The Walt Whitman Theatre and at various other fund-raising events.
 In addition to the three children's albums already completed (“Paula and Carole in the Magic Garden”, “Tales from the Storybox” and “Musical Goose on the Loose”), CAP Productions will release “Cottonmill Girls”, a collection of folk songs of the American textile mills, arranged and performed by Alex Demas.
 Also in the works is “Tales from the Storybox, Volume 2” a sequel to the already successful Volume I. Under their CAP Productions banner, Carole and her partner wrote, produced and starred in “A Magic Garden Christmas”, a one-hour television special.
 This program received a local Emmy nomination and will soon be available on home video.

 Demas has been seen and heard in over 200 television commercials, promoting everything from peanut butter to tires, and a few times, singing the jingle on camera for the commercial.

-She has continued performing in concert and Cabaret all over the world, headlining on Crystal Cruise to French Polynesia, In Barbados for 2 years, on St. Croix for 2 benefit concerts.
-She has done numerous benefit/fundraising concerts in New York for worthwhile causes.
-She has performed at most of the major Cabaret spaces including Feinstein's 54 Below, The Laurie Beechman Theatre, Don't Tell Mama, Urban Stages, etc.
+She continued performing in concert and Cabaret all over the world, headlining on Crystal Cruise to French Polynesia, in Barbados for 2 years, and on St. Croix for 2 benefit concerts.
+She has done numerous benefit and fundraising concerts in New York for various causes.
+She has performed at Cabaret spaces including Feinstein's 54 Below, The Laurie Beechman Theatre, Don't Tell Mama, Urban Stages, etc.

-In 2017, she set out with fellow Broadway star Sarah Rice (Sweeney Todd) to create a show honoring Tom Jones and Harvey Schmidt.
+In 2017, she set out with fellow Broadway star Sarah Rice (who debuted the role of "Johanna" in Sweeney Todd) to create a show honoring Tom Jones and Harvey Schmidt, who created The Fantastiks.
 The show, Thank You For Your Love, premiered at the Laurie Beechman Theatre the following year and received a Bistro Award.
 In 2019, the show was expanded to two full acts and premiered on Long Island at the John Engeman Theatre.
-Plans were afoot to tour this show, when Covid put a temporary end to that idea.

-In 2020, she began a monthly livestream concert series - Live from Skylight Run, which continues to this day.
+In 2020, she began a monthly livestream concert series - Live from Skylight Run.

+Personal life

-Demas is married to Sound Designer/Recording Engineer/Producer, Stuart J. Allyn.
-They live in Westchester with a cat rescued from the woods, and their turtle, "Tompson."
-She continues to work as an actress, singer, writer and producer.
+Demas is married to sound designer/recording engineer/producer, Stuart J. Allyn.